 The City of Louisiana Missouri is located in Pike County, about 1 hour and 45 minutes north of Downtown St. Louis along the Mississippi River on Highway 79, also known as the "Little Dixie Highway".
-The population of Louisiana was recorded as having 3,364 residents in 2010.

 The residents of Louisiana are served by the public Louisiana RII School District which includes the Louisiana High School.

 The Mississippi River is intertwined with the history of the City of Louisiana.
 It's first settler, John Walter Basye, built his home on the banks of the Mississippi in 1817.
 The city was platted in 1818 and was named after Basye's daughter, Louisiana.
 It wasn't until 1848 that the City of Louisiana was officially incorporated.
 Originally established by the French when it was part of the Louisiana Territory, it is the oldest city in Pike County Missouri.